jonmartinsolaas/demo/README.md

 # demo
-demo - showing autocomplete hang (see bug in autocomplete-extension repo) using vaadin4spring sidebar addon.
+demo - showing autocomplete hang (see bug in autocomplete-extension repo) using vaadin4spring sidebar addon / and/or trying to get crud-ui to work ...